December 21, 2025

 🔴 The “Red Flag” Haram E-Numbers

-These are the additives that are explicitly derived from forbidden sources (like pork, unslaughtered animals, or insects depending on your Madhab).
-If you see these, you should immediately put the product back on the shelf.
+These are additives explicitly derived from forbidden sources.
+This includes pork, unslaughtered animals, or insects.
+If you see these on a label, put the product back on the shelf immediately.

 1. E120 (Carmine / Cochineal Extract)